prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 These days, in order for a monitor to contend as a 'gaming monitor,' it must have G-Sync or FreeSync technology.

-This ultrawide monitor is sporting an 1800mm curve radius, iwth a high-contrast 3440x1440 AMVA panel.
+This ultrawide monitor is sporting an 1800mm curve radius, with a high-contrast 3440x1440 AMVA panel.

 Picture quality is stunning, colors are vibrant, and a high refresh rate of 100Hz.